swpecht/swpecht.github.io/docs/_drafts/2023-5-01-cfr-in-rust.md

 --------------
 ![CFR lines 1-4](/assets/cfr-in-rust/vCFR%201-4.png)
-Inititialize all `nodes` with 0 regrest, 0 cumulative probability, and if a move probability needs to be sampled, use a uniform probability over all possible actions.
+Initialize all `nodes` with 0 regrets, 0 cumulative probability, and if a move probability needs to be sampled, use a uniform probability over all possible actions.

 --------------
 ![CFR line 5](/assets/cfr-in-rust/vCFR%205.png)